matthewdfuller/skysavvy-docs/README.md

 Not at this time.
 The only way to use SkySavvy is via the Chrome extension.

 #### Is SkySavvy safe to use?
 Yes.
 The SkySavvy extension only runs on the Google Flights webpage and does not depend on any third-party code.
-API calls are made over HTTPS and do not include any personally-identifiable data.
 SkySavvy does not have any trackers or ads.

 #### Why does Chrome say the extension needs access to google.com?
 The Chrome Extension permissions model is limited to displaying the top-level domain in the "accept permissions" dialog.
 However, SkySavvy only runs on `https://www.google.com/travel/flights*`.
 SkySavvy does not have access to any other Google sites.